Logistics Analysts

 Exploring this Job

-Learn more about logistics and supply chain management by visiting the Web sites of professional associations such as the Council of Supply Chain Management Professionals (https://cscmp.org), APICS (http://www.apics.org), and the International Society of Logistics (http://www.sole.org).
+Learn more about logistics and supply chain management by visiting the Web sites of professional associations such as the Council of Supply Chain Management Professionals (https://cscmp.org) and the Association for Supply Chain Management (https://www.ascm.org).
 Keep up with industry news and developments by reading the research and news sections of these sites, and explore the career sections for job listings and other resources.
 A part-time job or internship at a company that provides logistics services is a great way to gain valuable experience and learn more about the field.
 Ask your schools career services office for help with finding job and internship openings.
 Attend industry events and conferences to meet logistics professionals and learn more about career opportunities.
 Visit the events sections of professional associations Web sites to find listings.

 The Job